Unfold From Anxiety and the Effects of Trauma

 About Parts and Attachment Work

-While trauma refers to experiences that overwhelm us or our ability to cope, you can think of attachment as neurobiological pathways that get formed based on the quality and patterns of care we receive from our caregivers in childhood.
-Everyone learns to develop strategies or adaptation in order to gain or maintain care, connection, acceptance, attention, and emotional and physical safety or to help us to cope with the absence of these things.
+While trauma refers to experiences that overwhelm us or our ability to cope, you can think of attachment as neurobiological pathways that form based on the quality and patterns of care we receive from our caregivers in childhood.
+Everyone develops strategies or adaptation in order to gain or maintain care, connection, acceptance, attention, and emotional and physical safety or to help us to cope with the absence of these things.

-Because different parts of ourselves are responsible for carrying out the different strategies and adaptations we’ve had to make in order to survive along the way, we often integrate parts work in with EMDR and talk therapy.
+Because different parts of ourselves are responsible for carrying out the different strategies and adaptations we’ve made to survive along the way, I often integrate parts work in with EMDR and talk therapy.
 This can help us understand why we do what we do.

 Parts work (also called ego state therapy) involves therapeutic approaches that view the human personality distinct "parts" rather than a single entity.
-These parts often form to manage experiences as we are growing up.
-In therapy, we try to understand the different parts of you that have developed and work to have better integration among them for better mental health.
+In therapy, we try to understand the different parts of you that have developed and work to resolve conflicts between parts of you which may be responsible for holding you back from making desired changes.

 Close-up of green fern leaves with sunlight and blurred foliage in the background.